Friday, February 1, 2013

 Only a writer like Peace with such incredulous capacity for timing and tone could emplace a scene as hilarious as the corpulent solicitor John Piggott's pissed tour around the pubs of Leeds with his mates in a landscape of random violence, unspeakable perversion, urban decay, rank racism, loveless sex, functioning alcoholism, institutional corruption and a darkness bordering on the occult.

 Red Riding was truly a stunning look at a vanished Britain then splintering upon the Class War and industrial decline yet a country still fully wedded to its unique culture, worth and history.
-Peace thus laid down a burning marker for British fiction with these works that has been seldom surpassed in its unfettered brutality, unrelenting pace and retrospective style.
+Peace thus laid down a burning marker for British fiction with these works that has been seldom surpassed in its unfettered brutality, retrospective style and unrelenting pace.